 Otherwise known as microlearning, instructors have found that lessons, in addition to online modules, yield greater and faster retention when, for example, a 2-hour long lesson is broken up into 4 30-minute long sessions.
 Microlearning is indicative of a trend that goes beyond eLearning itself, and into the realm of traditional classroom spaces.
 As such, it’s clear that the common implementation of microlearning is not yet complete.

 It doesn’t matter whether you’re five years old or fifty, learning is always more interesting, not to mention more digestible, when it’s fun.
-Referred to as gamification, or game-based learning, this facet of eLearning attempts to make education fun!
+Referred to as gamification, this facet of eLearning attempts to make education fun!

 It isn’t all about fun and games, however, as there are proven benefits surrounding the initiation of games following the introduction or review of lessons.
 First off, it can provide immediate application of, and interaction with, the material.
 When understanding is up, so too is engagement, retention, grades, and overall classroom happiness.

 Given the large swath of positive results, there’s no reason that game-based learning solutions will not continue to be implemented in classrooms, both digital and physical, for the foreseeable future.
 Moreover, when it comes to the somewhat impersonal nature of eLearning in particular, gamification of the industry is not just welcomed, it’s ideal.

 Although not strictly a part of what comprises ‘traditional’ eLearning, the evolution of mobile learning, or mLearning, is certainly an appropriate trend to consider.
 Not too long ago, the concept of doing anything on your mobile device beyond simple phone calls and 8-bit games was a pipe dream.
 Fast forward to today, just about everything is possible, and everyone appreciates the ability to do things while on-the-go.